Beginning Acrylic Painting

 Another fun exercise that teaches the semi-transparent properties of acrylic paint is stamp and stencil.
 Students use stencils to build up richly colored compositions of overlapping shapes.
 Layered stencils become new and exciting configurations-and the possibilities are limitless

-Click here for your FREE Intermediate Acrylic Painting videos
+Click here for your FREE Intermediate Acrylic Painting learning videos

 Lois, I enjoyed your newsletter and get a lot out of the visual you tubes.
 Your help and interest in my work keeps me challenged.